Introduction & Overview

 -You lose less BP if you get hit during a swing.

--Swingblocking behaves like Q3 against guns.
+-Swingblocking behaves like Q3 against blaster bolts.

--Prevents being slapped mid-swing, but not kicked.
+-Prevents being slapped mid-swing.

-When you do an attack and your saber bounces off the opponent, you can perform another swing quickly.
+When you perform an attack and your saber bounces off the opponent, you can perform another swing quickly.
 Depending on the saberstyle you're using, you can do combos of varying complexity.
-Combining your attacks is a key element in draining your opponents BP.
+Combining your attacks is key to draining your opponents BP.

-Knockdown techniques and how to use them
+Saber-out melee techniques and how to use them